Informfully/Informfully.github.io/index.md

 ## Free for Academia

-As part of Informfully's committment to research, the services are offered for free to research institutions.
-Take a look at the projects below to see how Informfully was successfuly used in the past to support research.
+As part of Informfully's commitment to research, the services are offered free of charge to research institutions.
+Take a look at the projects below to see how Informfully was successfully used in the past to support research.

 </div>